AnirudhMukherjee/Student-Database/README.md

-# Java-Project
+# Student Database
-A java based project which manages students data.
-Students data can be added, deleted and updated after user login.
+A java based project which manages students' marks.
+Students' marks can be added, deleted and updated after user login and authorization.
-Database is mananged using MySQL.
+MySQL database is used to store data entered by user.